 Mindly (a free mind-mapping app available for both iPhone and Android) encourages you to “organize your inner universe.”
 And, indeed, the mind maps you create with Mindly resemble small solar systems.
 Each topic can grow additionals “moons” of related concepts or to-do items.
 Before you know it, your brainstorming session is represented by a multi-tiered galaxy of ideas.

-SimpleMind Pro lets you choose from a number of mind-mapping templates and create exportable mind maps featuring text, images, icons, files and web links.
-Sadly, SimpleMind Pro does not allow you to collaborate in real time.
+SimpleMind Pro lets you choose from several mind-mapping templates and create exportable mind maps featuring text, images, icons, files, and web links.
+Sadly, SimpleMind Pro does not allow you to collaborate in real-time.